Animal euthanasia: Inhalants

 Gas anesthetics such as isoflurane and sevoflurane can be used for euthanasia of very small animals.
 The animals are placed in sealed chambers where high levels of anesthetic gas are introduced.
-Death may also be caused using carbon dioxide once unconsciousness has been achieved by inhaled anaesthetic.
+Death may also be caused using carbon dioxide once unconsciousness has been achieved by inhaled anesthetic.
 Carbon dioxide is often used on its own for euthanasia of wild animals.
 There are mixed opinions on whether it causes distress when used on its own, with human experiments lending support to the evidence that it can cause distress and equivocal results in non-humans.
-In 2013, the American Veterinary Medical Association (AVMA) issued new guidelines for carbon dioxide induction, stating that a flow rate of 10% to 30% volume/min is optimal for the humane euthanization of small rodents.
+In 2013, the American Veterinary Medical Association (AVMA) issued new guidelines for carbon dioxide induction, stating that a flow rate of 10% to 30% volume/min is optimal for the humane euthanasia of small rodents.

 Carbon monoxide is often used, but some states in the US have banned its use in animal shelters: although carbon monoxide poisoning is not particularly painful, the conditions in the gas chamber are often not humane.
 Nitrogen has been shown to be effective, although some young animals are more resistant to the effects, and it currently is not widely used.

+The use of gas chambers is not the most humane form of euthanasia as it can take up to 20 minutes to fully euthanize the animal.
+If the chambers are not calibrated correctly or the animal is ill, the process is only delayed further which can cause more harm to the animal.

 Cervical dislocation

 Cervical dislocation, or displacement (breaking or fracturing) of the neck, is an older and less common method of killing small animals such as mice.
-Performed properly it is intended to cause as painless a death as possible and has no cost or equipment involved.
+When performed properly, it is intended to cause a death that is as painless as possible and has no cost or equipment involved.
 The handler must know the proper method of executing the movement which will cause the cervical displacement and without proper training and method education there is a risk of not causing death and can cause severe pain and suffering.
 It is unknown how long an animal remains conscious, or the level of suffering it goes through after a correct snapping of the neck, which is why it has become less common and often substituted with inhalants.

 Intracardiac or intraperitoneal injection

 When intravenous injection is not possible, euthanasia drugs such as pentobarbital can be injected directly into a heart chamber or body cavity.
+With regard to state and federal laws, one of the most humane forms of euthanizing animals is through the injection Sodium Pentobarbital.
+This is typically the second shot that is followed after a sedative when euthanizing animals.

 While intraperitoneal injection is fully acceptable (although it may take up to 15 minutes to take effect in dogs and cats), an intracardiac (IC) injection may only be performed on an unconscious or deeply sedated animal.
 Performing IC injections on a fully conscious animal in places with humane laws for animal handling is often a criminal offense.